Neck Pain Treatment

 Team of Specialists

-Our team includes physiatrists (physical medicine and rehabilitation doctors) who specialize in conservative spine care, orthopaedic and neurosurgery experts, physical therapists, pain management specialists, psychologists, a massage therapist, an acupuncturist, a chiropractor, and others.
+Our multidisciplinary team includes physical and occupational therapists, psychologists, a massage therapist, acupuncturists, a chiropractor, physiatrists (physical medicine and rehabilitation doctors) who specialize in conservative spine care, pain management specialists, orthopedic and neurosurgery experts, and others.
 We work together to ensure you receive comprehensive, thorough care.

 Safe, Effective Results

-Our surgeons are motivated to constantly improve, so they pay close attention to outcomes and always strive to do better.
-As members of many national and international groups such as the North American Spine Society and the Cervical Spine Research Society, our spine surgeons stay up-to-date on the latest technologies and advances in treating your spinal injury or condition.
+Our spine care team is motivated to constantly improve, so they pay close attention to outcomes and always strive to do better.
+As members of many national and international groups such as the North American Spine Society, Scoliosis Research Society, and Cervical Spine Research Society, our clinicians stay up-to-date on the latest technologies and advances in treating your spine injury or condition.
 This results in safer, more effective procedures and fewer complications.

 Improving Care